dadowl/uptimer/readme.md

 2. serverName - the name of the server.
 However, you can specify anything here, this parameter is just used for the convenience of messages.
 3. services - services that are running on this server.
 However, you can specify anything here, this parameter is just used for the convenience of messages.

 Also, you can register custom upMessage and downMessage messages on each server.
-You can also use placeholders.
+You can also use [placeholders]((https://github.com/dadowl/uptimer#placeholders-for-messages)).

 Also, the server can be added to the group.
 This is done through the group parameter.
 For example, "group": "minecraft".